Writing descriptive sentences

 After watching the video, explain to somebody at home what an allotment is.

-- Make sure you include lots of describing words
+- Make sure you include lots of describing words, like small and colourful.

 Ready, steady, go!